antonio-petricca/buddy-linux/README.md

 	sync
 	umount -a

-Now insert your USB key, press ESC and select "**Loopback**" grub menu entry:
+Now insert your USB key then:

 	reboot